crichards17/Rust_Compressor/README.md

 ### Normalization

-Normalization is O(log<sub>n</sub>), as it requires a simple binary search on the cluster table stored by all allocators.
+Normalization is O(log<sub>n</sub>) in the number of IDs created by the originating session, as it requires a simple binary search on the clusters owned by that session.

 ## Architecture